 He regularly counsels global clients on diverse issues relating to protection and exploitation of IP assets.

 Daniel has particular experience in IP- and technology-related transactions and related IP and privacy law advice, including in connection with mergers, acquisitions and sales, spin-outs and divestitures, financing, settlement agreements, research and development agreements, joint ventures, and other strategic collaborations.
-He has significant expertise in purchasing, selling and licensing patents, trademarks, software, data and other IP assets, including representing leading multinational corporations and private equity firms in their acquisitions of and investments in various technologies
+He has significant experience in purchasing, selling and licensing patents, trademarks, software, data and other IP assets, including representing leading multinational corporations and private equity firms in their acquisitions of and investments in various technologies

 Notably, Daniel has served as Cleary’s lead IP counsel to Nortel Networks, including in Nortel’s unprecedented $4.5 billion auction sale of more than 6,000 patents to a consortium that included Apple and Microsoft, the largest stand-alone patent sale in history.
 He also represented Google on numerous matters, including its $2.9 billion sale of Motorola’s mobile devices business to Lenovo, its $2.35 billion sale of Motorola’s home business to ARRIS Group and its $1 billion investment in Space Exploration Technologies Corp.
 (SpaceX).